luisdramirez/pSF-Toolbox/README.md

     -   `gridSearch`: Implements grid search for initial parameter estimates.
     -   `chunkTimeSeries`: Splits time series for parallel processing.
     -   `cpd2oct`: Converts bandwidth from cpd to octaves.
+    -   `checkRequiredToolboxes`: Verifies that the required MATLAB Toolboxes are installed.
 -   `simulate_pSF.m`: Useful for generating synthetic tuning curves.

 Below are toggles and parameters that MUST be defined before entering `estimatePSF.m` (see `example_pipeline.m`).